 Google is famous for a lot of reasons.
 One of those is the emphasis they place on experience over formal education in their hiring process.
 Google states on its hiring practices page that they don't require a computer science degree for software manager roles.

-The lack of requirement for a degree doesn't necessarily mean you don't need one to get hired.
+The lack of requirements for a degree doesn't necessarily mean you don't need one to get hired.
 Google's relaxed education requirements only get you in the door for an interview.
 Getting through the interview process will require some serious chops in the specific area of the job you're after.
 Google has you covered there, too, though.
 To get an idea of what's required for success in an interview at Google, check out these role-specific learning paths that the company provides for your prospective hires.

 If you find these paths on Google's site useful, check out MOOC platform Pluralsight for tons more curated learning paths that will help you get the complete education you need for any tech role.